solana-labs/example-token/README.md

 # Token Example on Solana

-This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with an ERC20 like Token example program on the Solana blockchain.
+This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with an ERC20-like Token example program on the Solana blockchain.

 The project comprises of: